MedicalPatchNet: A Patch-Based Self-Explainable AI Architecture for Chest X-ray Classification: Material and Methods

 \subsection{Evaluation}

-To confirm that dividing images into patches did not negatively impact classification performance, we compared the performance of MedicalPatchNet against EfficientNet-B0.
+To confirm that dividing images into patches did not negatively impact classification performance, we compared the performance of MedicalPatchNet against EfficientNet\chreplaced{V2-S}{-B0}.
+Because both models share the same backbone, training data, and optimization pipeline, this comparison effectively isolates the impact of enforcing patch-wise independence with fixed averaging aggregation versus standard image-level classification on overall diagnostic performance.
 As performance metrics, we used sensitivity, specificity, accuracy, and the Area Under the Receiver Operating Characteristic curve (AUROC).
 Sensitivity (true positive rate) measures the proportion of correctly identified positives, while specificity (true negative rate) measures the proportion of correctly identified negative cases.
 Accuracy is the overall proportion of correctly classified instances.
 AUROC quantifies the model's ability to distinguish between classes by summarizing its performance across all possible classification thresholds, with a higher AUROC indicating better class separability.
 An AUROC of 0.5 represents a random classifier.
 For sensitivity, specificity, and accuracy, optimal classification thresholds were selected for each class by maximizing the sum of sensitivity and specificity on the validation dataset.
 These thresholds were then used during evaluation on the held-out test dataset.
 We estimated 95\% confidence intervals for performance metrics using bootstrapping, resampling the test dataset with replacement 100,000 times.

-We evaluated the localization performance of the saliency maps produced by MedicalPatchNet and those generated by Grad-CAM, Grad-CAM++, and Eigen-CAM applied to EfficientNet-B0, using the CheXlocalize dataset \cite{Saporta2022CheXlocalize}.
-This dataset is dedicated solely to evaluation, as the models were trained on the CheXpert training dataset.
-The provided segmentation masks are for 10 out of the 14 classes from the CheXpert dataset.
-The label ``Lung Opacity'' was renamed in the CheXlocalize dataset to ``Airspace Opacity'' \cite{Saporta2022CheXlocalize}.
+We evaluated the localization performance of the saliency maps produced by MedicalPatchNet and those generated by Grad-CAM, Grad-CAM++, and Eigen-CAM applied to EfficientNet\chreplaced{V2-S}{-B0}, using the CheXlocalize dataset \cite{Saporta2022CheXlocalize}.

+We used CheXlocalize purely as an external evaluation set; all model parameters were learned exclusively from the CheXpert training subset.

+In addition to these post-hoc baselines, we also trained two prototype-based, inherently interpretable methods (ProtoPNet\cite{Chen2019ThisLooksLikeThat} and PIPNet\cite{PIPNet}) using the authors' public reference implementations and their default training hyperparameters on CheXpert.
+In our setting, however, both approaches failed to yield a reliable 14-label multi-label chest X-ray classifier (ProtoPNet remained close to chance level, and PIPNet collapsed to meaningful predictions for only a small subset of labels).
+Because meaningful explanations require a non-trivial classifier, we do not treat these models as competitive localization baselines in the main text; instead, we provide the complete quantitative results and a detailed discussion of possible reasons for this failure in the Supplementary Material.